Krylov Subspace Acceleration for First-Order Splitting Methods in Convex Quadratic Programming: Krylov Acceleration of FOMs for QPs

 We use our earlier observations about the ADMM mapping \eqref{eq:qp-preppm-updates} being PWA to extend the method of \cite{zhangGMRESAcceleratedADMMQuadratic2018} to the much broader class of general QPs.
 This is trivial if one knows \textit{a priori} an optimal active set of the QP at hand, so that we can obtain solutions to it from an easily reformulated equality-constrained problem.

 Generally, of course, FOMs can expend a considerable number of iterations ``searching for'' an optimal active set in the first place \cite{boleyLocalLinearConvergence2013}.
-In any case, we consider applying an identical GMRES routine based on whichever affine operator is determined by the ``current'' active set, even though it will generally not be an optimal one.
-The rationale is that we replace the nonlinear iterate update mapping with a locally exact affine approximation to the PWA FOM mapping.
+In any case, we consider applying a GMRES routine to the linearised system \eqref{eq:linearised-fp-system} using the current Jacobian \(L\), even though it will generally not correspond to an optimal active set.
+The rationale is that we replace the nonlinear iterate update mapping with a local linearisation of the FOM operator, which for QPs is exact within each active-set region.

 We perform the Arnoldi process of GMRES \cite[§35]{trefethenNumericalLinearAlgebra1997} in parallel with conventional fixed-point operator updates to the true optimisation iterate.
-So long as the active set \(\mathcal{J}\) remains invariant for a number of consecutive iterations, this is a bona fide Arnoldi process for the respective linear operator.
-Even if \(\mathcal{J}\) changes, we blindly carry out the same steps, resulting in a perturbed Arnoldi recurrence.
-We rely on a safeguarding measure described in \Cref{sec:krylov-adapted-safeguard} to avoid this naïveté leading to nonsensical iterates.
+So long as the Jacobian \(L\) remains invariant for a number of consecutive iterations (which for QPs means an invariant active set \(\mathcal{J}\)), this is a bona fide Arnoldi process for the respective linear operator.
+Even if \(L\) changes, we blindly carry out the same steps, resulting in a perturbed Arnoldi recurrence.
+A full analysis of the Arnoldi process under such perturbations is beyond the scope of this work; we rely on a safeguarding measure described in \Cref{sec:krylov-adapted-safeguard} to ensure that perturbed candidates do not compromise convergence.